 When it comes to extending a lease, a valuer/surveyor will normally complete the following tasks:

 Give you a best case scenario (lowest amount you can expect to pay by way of a premium) and worst case scenario (highest amount that you can expect to pay) on how much it will cost to extend your lease

 Advise you upon what your best possible outcome from negotiations will be;

 Indicate what price you should put forward in the initial notice;

 Advise upon what reply to give to a counter-notice from the landlord; and

-Help you by giving expert evidence in the unlikely event that your case ends up in a Leasehold Valuation Tribunal.
+Help you by giving expert evidence in the unlikely event that your case ends up in the First Tier Property Tribunal (previously the Leasehold Valuation Tribunal or LVT).

 However any lease extension can be complex and it is likely that you will need legal assistance when negotiating with your landlord over any premiums payable.